Confirmation of Installment Payment Agreement

 What are the requirements?

 Review our Installment Payment Agreement page for a full list of requirements.
-While the taxpayer met the requirements to request an agreement, the taxpayer must also continue to meet certain requirements during the entire term of the taxpayer's agreement.
+While the taxpayer met the requirements to request an agreement, they must also continue to meet certain requirements during the entire term of their agreement.
 These include:

 • Filing and paying all returns in full